labordynamicsinstitute/replicability-training/jira-workflow-training.md

 ### Code
 In this stage, download the code or the entire replication package, and populate the Bitbucket repository.

+---

+> You now need to decide where you are going to do the data analysis - that should be the place you do the next few steps.

+This is because the git setup we use does not allow you to include the data files in the Bitbucket repository, so when you download the replication package from openICPSR or elsewhere, they do not get added to the Bitbucket repository.

+---

 - [ ] Download the code from openICPSR (typicaly for most cases).
 See [openICPSR repositories](openICPSR_training.md) for instructions on downloading these materials.
 Typically called `111234.zip`.
 - [ ] Populate the Bitbucket repository:
-  - If not already done, use `git clone` to clone the Bitbucket repository onto your local computer or CISER.
+  - If not already done, use `git clone` to clone the Bitbucket repository onto CISER (or your laptop, but see below).
 It should be named something like `aearep-123`.
     - **[EXPERT TIP]** It may be more convenient to do this FIRST on CISER, so that the data files are there.
 Data files are NOT committed to the repository.
 You can then later update the repository on your local computer.
   - Copy/paste the downloaded openICPSR folder (ZIP file) into the local copy of the `aearep-123` repository.
 The local repository should now have the relevant LDI replication template materials and the openICPSR folder containing the replication materials provided by the authors.
   - Unzip the openICPSR folder.
 On Windows, double-click.
 On OSX, [replace me].
 From bash: `mkdir 111234; cd 111234; unzip ../111234.zip; cd ..`